How many times have you wished if you could have a few more hours in a day?

 Either you can plan your days daily or weekly.

-I like planning for a week as it gives me an idea about how each week is going to be.
+I like planning for a week as it gives me an idea of how each week is going to be.
 And I review it daily.
 I do all the planning in my bullet journal.

 4. Set deadlines for your goals